-- Standard designs for a loading bay and a side-on loading bay are available on inhouse, these, or a TG20:21 compliant loading bay is to be provided where materials are required to be loaded out onto a scaffold. - The key inspection principles are identified on the design. - Transoms spaced at 400mm - Standards spaced at 960mm - Sufficiently braced (façade, ledger and plan bracing needed) - All puncheons fitted with supplementary couplers. - Where long loads are to be loaded over the handrails of the loading bay, spur bracing must be in place. - Self-closing up and over gate in place.
+- A standard design for a loading bay is available on inhouse, this, or a TG20:21 compliant loading bay is to be provided where materials are required to be loaded out onto a scaffold. - The key inspection principles are identified on the design. - Transoms spaced at 400mm - Standards spaced at 960mm - Sufficiently braced (façade, ledger and plan bracing needed) - All puncheons fitted with supplementary couplers. - Where long loads are to be loaded over the handrails of the loading bay, spur bracing must be in place. - Self-closing up and over gate in place.